|Nutritional Guidelines (per serving)|

 This Polish-American sausage-cabbage-potato casserole recipe is a one-pot dish that comes together quickly and is perfect for tailgating, Super Bowl parties, and informal entertaining.
 It's even better reheated, so it's perfect for school night dinners.
 If push came to shove, we suppose you could call it zapiekanka z kielbasa, kapusty, ziemniaków, but it's really something we came up with on the fly.
 This can be as rugged as you like―leave the potatoes and apples unpeeled―or soignée.
 Either way, it's a winner.

-- 2 apples (red-skinned, cored and sliced 1/2-inch thick, peels can be left on, if desired)
+2 red-skinned apples, cored and sliced 1/2-inch thick, peels can be left on, if desired

 In a large, dutch oven or skillet with a lid, sauté onion in butter over medium heat until translucent.
 Then, without stirring, add cabbage and sprinkle evenly with Vegeta or Maggi seasoning.
 Add apples, caraway, and pepper without stirring.
 Top with sausage and 1 cup of the cooking water from potatoes.
 Cover.
 When the water begins to boil, reduce heat and simmer 10 minutes.